 Kolling has two desktop labs that are utilized by grades K-4.
 One of the labs is used for specials rotation.
 Each class has a scheduled time for its use.
 The lab is primarily used for computer skill practice, computer coding, and programs that guide students through online reading and math lessons.
-Additionally, all kindergarten and 1st grade classrooms have a cart with 30 iPads and all 2nd through 4th grade classrooms have a cart with 30 Chromebooks.
+Additionally, all classrooms have a cart with 30 Chromebooks.
+Chromebooks in Kindergarten classrooms are touchscreens.
 These individual student devices are used for online testing, skill practice as well as internet research, writing, and other student produced projects.